oribit/mosquitto_pyauth/README.md

 Make sure you have Python dev package installed (`apt-get install python-dev` under Debian/Ubuntu).

-You must either have mosquitto header files installed globally in `/usr/include`, etc. or clone this repository at the top of the mosquitto source directory.
+You must either have mosquitto header (`apt-get install libmosquitto-dev`)files installed globally in `/usr/include`, etc. or clone this repository at the top of the mosquitto source directory.
 Then: